sgoeschl/pdf-image-compare/README.md

 pdf-image-compare
 =================

-Visual riffing of PDF documents based on Apache PDFBox
+Visual diffing of PDF documents based on Apache PDFBox